-\leftarrow DM Refuse the connection.
+← DM Refuse the connection.

 This is the way it is supposed to work.
-The v2.0 protocol spec clearly states that FRMR should be sent in there which thwart this scheme.
+The v2.0 protocol spec clearly states that FRMR should be sent in response to any unrecognized command.
+In reality, we have some defective implementations out there which thwart this scheme.

-The Kantronics KPC-3+ sends DM, rather than FRMR, in response to SABME.
+• The Kantronics KPC-3+ sends DM, rather than FRMR, in response to SABME.